 Realizing that syllabus statements are the first step in communicating expectations with students, the Center for Teaching Excellence (CTE) has compiled Examples Syllabus Statements that are consistent with the policies and procedures related to teaching.
 These examples include statements on academic integrity, attendance, academic support, expectations for classroom behavior, assignment submission, disability accommodation, diversity, exams, study habits, instructional methods, and instructor expectations.
 The CTE has created Syllabus and Course Templates for upcoming semesters to assist you with syllabus planning.

 Academic ethical behavior is essential for an institution dedicated to the promotion of knowledge and learning.
 All members of the university community have a responsibility to uphold and maintain the highest standards of integrity in study, research, instruction, and evaluation.
 The Office of Student Conduct and Academic Integrity promotes academic integrity, upholds the University of South Carolina Honor Code, and supports the ideals set forth in the Carolinian Creed to foster a better living and learning environment in the university community.

 Classrooms may be reserved by faculty and staff for events including, but not limited to, study sessions and faculty/staff meetings.
 The University of South Carolina's Columbia campus utilizes 25Live as our campus-wide reservation system.
 Access this system to place a reservation, view classroom features and equipment, and to view existing events.

 Use your network username and password to access 25Live.
 Prior to placing your first reservation, faculty and staff will need to email email@example.com and identify your academic or administrative department along with the types of classrooms or conference rooms you plan to reserve.
-A 25Live training video is available to assist you in navigating the reservation system.
+25Live Training is available to assist you in navigating the reservation system.